leto/writing/blog_posts/parrot/m0_meeting.md

 up some definitions between what is actually meant by Context, State and Continuation.

-chromatic++ also mentioned that an optional optimization for the GC would be for it to create a memory pool specificically to store Continuations, since they will be heavily used and many of them will be short-lived.
+chromatic++ also mentioned that an optional optimization for the GC would be for it to create a memory pool solely to store Continuations, since they will be heavily used and many of them will be short-lived and reference each other, so having them in a small confined memory region will reduce cache misses.
 We are filing this under "good to know and we will do that when we get there."

 Next we turned to concurrency, including how we would emulate the various concurrency models of the languages we want to support, such as Python's GIL.